Wilbert Ross

-Wilbert Marcelo Rosalyn (born June 17, 1997), known professionally as Wilbert Ross, is a Filipino singer, songwriter, dancer, host and director.
+Wilbert Marcelo Rosalyn (born June 17, 1997), known professionally as Wilbert Ross, is a Filipino singer, songwriter, dancer, host, producer, director, published author, and entrepreneur.
+Regarded as the "Multimedia Crooner" by the media.
 He is known as a member of Hashtags, a male-group dance performer on the noontime variety show It's Showtime on ABS-CBN.

+He gained recognition as a recording artist following the release of his debut single "Maaari Ba" (2019), which entered the Top 10 of the Spotify Viral 50 Philippines chart.
+He later released several singles including "Langga" (2022), "Makaluma" (2024), and "Ginintuang Tanawin" (2025), which further established his presence in the Filipino music industry.

+Aside from music, Ross has also expanded into acting and digital entertainment.
+He starred in the digital series Ang Lalaki sa Likod ng Profile (2023), the film Nokturno (2024), and the television series Golden Scenery of Tomorrow (2025–2026).

 Career

-2016: Tawag ng Tanghalan
+2016: Tawag Ng Tanghalan

-In February 2016, Wilbert joined the Philippine singing competition Tawag ng Tanghalan currently airing as a segment of the noontime program, It's Showtime on ABS-CBN.
-He performed "Hello" by Lionel Richie though he was eliminated during the daily round.
+In 2016, Wilbert Ross left Davao Del Sur to pursue his career in Manila.
+In February of the same year, he joined Tawag ng Tanghalan, a singing competition segment of It's Showtime on ABS-CBN.
+He performed "Hello" by Lionel Richie but was eliminated during the daily round.

 2016: Pinoy Boyband Superstar

-In September 2016, he auditioned at ABS-CBN's competition on search for the newest boyband in the Philippines Pinoy Boyband Superstar where he got 95% of the votes from the all-girl audience on the first round.
+Later that year, In September 2016, Ross auditioned at ABS-CBN's competition on search for the newest boyband in the Philippines Pinoy Boyband Superstar where he got 95% of the votes from the all-girl audience on the first round.
+He advanced to the Top 20 but was eliminated before reaching the Top 12, so he returned to Davao.

-Wilbert performed the "Can’t Take My Eyes Off Of You".
-He made it at the Top 20 but did not make it at the Top 12 stage.

-2017–2020: Hashtags
+2017–2020: Hashtags and early acting career

-In 2017, Wilbert was introduced as a new member of the dance group Hashtags that performs regularly on the ABS-CBN noontime show “It’s Showtime".
+In 2017, He learned about the public audition for Hashtags. in February 2017, Ross was introduced as a new member of the dance group Hashtags that performs regularly on the ABS-CBN noontime show “It’s Showtime".
+The group appeared daily on the program for several years, gaining popularity among viewers.

+In May 2019, Ross signed a recording contract with Star Music, marking the beginning of his career as a recording artist.
+Under the label, Ross was set to release original music, transitioning from being known primarily as a member of the dance group Hashtags to pursuing a solo music career.

+Ross released his debut single, "Maaari Ba", on May 31, 2019.
+He also ventured into acting, appearing in supporting roles, including the commercially successful film Hello, Love, Goodbye.

+During this period, he gained online attention through collaborations with YouTuber Zeinab Harake, including a "24-Hours Magjowa Challenge" video.
+Harake also starred in the official music video of "Maaari Ba", which garnered over a million views.
+Ross subsequently began producing vlog content on YouTube.